Contents

 Now with fractional shares, you can invest as much or as little as you like in Netflix, and you’ll receive the portion back in shares.
 So, if you invest $100, you’ll get ⅙ of a Netflix share.
 Make sense?

-There’s also an okay range of ETFs, also called exchange-traded funds.
+There’s also a great range of ETFs, also called exchange-traded funds.
 These are a collection of lots of different investments, for instance stocks and shares, all pooled together into one single investment – making it much easier and cheaper to buy – so very popular with investors.

-On Lightyear, there’s currently just over 100 ETFs, and these cover all the most popular.
+On Lightyear, there’s 100s of ETFs, and these cover all the most popular ones.
+There’s new ones added all the time too.

 There’s all the key index funds too – for instance, funds that track the top 100 companies in the UK (FTSE 100), or the top 500 companies in the US (S&P 500).
 And, ETFs that just focus on dividends (companies paying their profits to shareholders), or others focusing on property etc.